Andrew-Dupuis/gadgetron-wiki/Gadgetron-Streaming-Architecture.md

     GADGET_FACTORY_DECLARE(FFTGadget)

 Once we are inside the `process` function, the data has already been converted to the appropriate container messages and we can start processing the data.
-This function uses an [FFT toolbox](https://gadgetron.github.io/api_master//class_gadgetron_1_1ho_n_d_f_f_t.html) (more on toolboxes in [Gadgetron Toolboxes]).
+This function uses an [FFT toolbox](https://gadgetron.github.io/api_master//class_gadgetron_1_1ho_n_d_f_f_t.html) (more on toolboxes in [Gadgetron Toolboxes](./Gadgetron-Toolboxes)).
 After the data has been Fourier transformed along the first 3 dimensions it is placed on the next Gadgets queue.
 Remember the two GadgetContainerMessage objects were originally picked up from the message queue as a chain of [ACE\_Message\_Block](http://www.dre.vanderbilt.edu/Doxygen/Stable/libace-doc/a00393.html) objects.
 They are still chained together, i.e. when passing `m1` on to the next Gadget we are effectively passing on both arguments.

 Another couple of macros to notice are the `GADGET_OK` and `GADGET_FAIL`.
 They are defined as 0 and -1 respectively.
 The convention in a Gadgetron gadget is to return 0 when a function succeeds and \< 0 when it fails - unless the function returns a pointer.
 All toolboxes on the other hand throw exceptions to indicate errors.

 The last thing to notice is the `GADGET_FACTORY_DECLARE(FFTGadget)` statement.
 This is a macro which declares functions for loading a Gadget of this type out of a shared library and destroying it again when we are done.
 It ensures that we can load the Gadget on all platforms.
 When you create your own gadgets you should use this macro to declare the factory function for the Gadget.

-For a tutorial on how to make your own Gadget library see [Making a New Gadget Library].
+For a tutorial on how to make your own Gadget library see [Making a New Gadget Library](./Making-a-New-Gadget-Library).

 #### <a name="sectiongadgetxmlconfiguration"/>Gadget XML Configuration